learn-co-curriculum/dsc-experimental-design/README.md

 You will be able to:

-* Understand and explain the concepts behind sound experimental design.
+* Understand and explain the concepts behind sound experimental design
 * Understand and explain the purpose of **_Control Groups_** in experiments
 * Understand and explain how **_Random Controlled Trials_** work, and why randomness is important